 One major research area focuses on the global analysis of post-translational modifications in many cell and tissue systems, including phosphorylation, O-GlcNAcylation, ubiquitinylation, etc. and development of mass spectrometric methods for quantitative comparative analysis of protein and post-translational modification levels and dynamics, e.g. applying PRM and neucode MS. Another major area involves the characterization of protein-protein interactions and protein complexes using affinity and proximity proteomics strategies.
 Finally studies of the architecture of very large protein machines are on-going using high sensitivity chemical cross-linking, peptide sequencing mass spectrometry and cryoEM studies.

 Center instrumentation includes several Orbitrap-based mass spectrometry platforms including the XL, Velos, Q-Exactive Plus, Elite, Fusion-Lumos and an ion-mobility Exploris 480 systems and associated capillary liquid chromatography systems.

-Major research focuses within the Center are the analysis of post-translational modifications, including phosphorylation and O-GlcNAcylation and development of methods for quantitative comparative analysis of protein and post-translational modification levels.
-The program also continues to develop one of the leading suites of tools for analysis of mass spectrometry proteomics data, Protein Prospector.
-The current web-based release allows unrestricted searching of MS and MSMS data, as well as the ability to perform comparative quantitative analysis of samples using isotopic-labeling reagents.
-It is the only freely-available web-based resource that allows this type of analysis.
+The Center also continues to develop and support one of the leading suites of tools for analysis of large mass spectrometry-derived proteomics data, Protein Prospector.
+Current web-based releases allow unrestricted searching of MS and MSMS data, by the research community, as well as the ability to perform comparative quantitative analysis of samples using isotopic-labeling reagents.
+It allows comparative assessment of individual MS2 spectra using MS-Viewer.
+It is the only freely-available web-based resource that allows these types of comprehensive analyses.